Skip to main content

 Purpose

-Radix command line interface is an application to execute commands for getting information, creating a Radix application or pipeline jobs, setting values of secrets, start and stop Radis components and other operations, described below.
+Radix CLI is an application to execute commands for getting information, creating a Radix application or pipeline jobs, setting values of secrets, start and stop Radis components and other operations, described below.
 The Radix CLI, available for multiple platforms, it can be downloaded from the GitHub repository.

 Use